Drews Low Vision Clinic – ST. LOUIS SOCIETY FOR THE BLIND AND VISUALLY IMPAIRED

 • Monocular and telescopic aids to assist with near and distance viewing

-Most exams with the Low Vision optometrists are approximately 90 minutes in length.
-Follow-up therapy appointments are 60 to 90 minutes in length.
+Most initial exams with the Low Vision optometrists and Occupational Therapist are approximately 90 minutes in length.
+Follow-up occupational therapy appointments are 45 minutes in length.

 If you use any eyeglasses or magnifiers please bring them with you.
 Other items that may be used to assist with evaluation during your appointment include medication labels, utility bills, bank statements, menus or any other special items used on a regular basis.

-The Society’s clinic and physician and low vision therapy services are covered by Medicare and most insurance plans.
+The Society’s physician and occupational therapy services are covered by Medicare and most insurance plans.
 Patients are responsible for any copay amount and a refraction charge ($45) if a new eyeglass prescription is required/desired.
 Copays apply to both the exam and occupational therapy.

 Financial Assistance

-Please speak with the Society’s social work staff prior to your low vision exam or therapy appointments to complete a financial assistance application if you may need help covering the physician and therapy visit fees or aids and device purchases.
+Please speak with the Society’s social work staff prior appointments to complete a financial assistance application if you may need help covering visit fees, aids and device purchases.

 Location of Clinic

-The Drews Low Vision Clinic exams and therapy are provided at the Society’s offices: 8770 Manchester Road, St. Louis, MO (southeast corner of Brentwood Blvd. and Manchester Road).
-Some low vision therapy may be provided in the client’s home.
+The Drews Low Vision Clinic exams and occupational therapy are provided at the Society’s offices: 8770 Manchester Road, St. Louis, MO (southeast corner of Brentwood Boulevard and Manchester Road).
+Occupational therapy may also be provided in the client’s home.

 Transportation Assistance